Back to All Events

 Palm, Yellow-rumped, and Orange-crowned Warblers

-Please note: This event will only be canceled by Alabama Audubon in the event of unforeseen circumstances or threatening weather.
-Refunds (if applicable) will only be issued at the discretion of Alabama Audubon.
+Cancellation: This event will only be canceled by Alabama Audubon in the event of unforeseen circumstances or threatening weather/hazardous conditions.
+Refunds (if applicable) will only be issued at the discretion of Alabama Audubon. *If you need to cancel at the last minute prior to the trip, please email or text your trip leaders to let them know!*